Skip to main content

 • Lack of causation between the defendant’s actions and the victim’s death

-• Accidental killing while engaging in lawful activity without criminal intent or negligence
+• Accidental killing while engaging in a lawful act without criminal intent or negligence

 Note: In Pennsylvania, a defendant generally cannot use voluntary intoxication as a defense to involuntary manslaughter.

-If the defendant committed involuntary manslaughter as the parent, caregiver, or custodian of a child under the age of 12, state law increases the criminal charge to a second degree felony.
-If convict
+If the defendant causes the death of a child under the age of 12, state law increases the criminal charge to a second-degree felony.
+This crime carries a penalty of up to 10 years in prison and fines of up to $25,000.

 Was this helpful?